DayneSorvisto/characteristic-function-library/README.md

 # Algebraic Data Analysis Library (Experimental Code)

 Fourier transform is widely used in signal processing but does not get enough credit in other kinds of data analysis.
-This library is a framework (proof of concept) for demonstrating the use of Fourier transform in data analysis.
+This library is a framework (proof of concept) for demonstrating the use of Fourier transform in data analysis and is primarily based on the idea of explicit convolution of tensors, a way to combine information together.

 ## Technical Details